Visas and Work Permits — 6 min

 Let’s look at the latest IRS regulations and see how Remote takes the manual work out of this compliance challenge.

-IRS rules require companies to report to the government how much the company has paid to contractors who earned more than $600 over the tax year.
-This means the company must first collect the contractor’s taxpayer information, including their taxpayer identification number and other personal details.
+This means the company must first collect the contractor’s taxpayer information, including their taxpayer identification number (TIN) and other personal details.

 Any forms collected should be securely stored and made available for later reference.